mobotyx/Robotic/README.md

 ## Perception Of the Environment

 In order to understand the navigable environment vs obstacle regions, the Rover is equipped with a camera mounted in its front and always looking forward.
-The logic in relation to turning the camera image into actionable data is implemented in `perception.py`, the following are roughly the steps as implemented
+The logic in relation to turning the camera image into actionable data is implemented in `perception.py`, the following are roughly the steps as implemented in`process_image()`

 ### 1. Warping the Image / Perspective Transform